decaffeinate/bulk-decaffeinate/README.md

   [jscodeshift](https://github.com/facebook/jscodeshift) scripts to run after decaffeinate.
 This is useful to automate any cleanups to convert the output of decaffeinate to code matching your JS style.
+* `mochaEnvFilePattern`: an optional regular expression string.
+If specified, all generated JavaScript files with a path matching this pattern have the text `/* eslint-env mocha */` added to the start.
+For example, `"^.*-test.js$"`.

 ### Configuring paths to external tools